Multi-Asset Bubbles Equilibrium Price Dynamics: Introduction

 The DU model is one of the first model to employ an agent-based computational approach with noise (``near-zero-intelligence") traders to study the sources of bubble-crash patterns in a single-asset market, replicating the experiments of SSW\footnote{ \cite{haruvy2006effect} also have shown that similar patterns of experimental markets are also generated by simulated markets with heterogeneous agents, e.g., fundamentalist, speculators, and feedback agents.}. \cite{duffy2006asset} have followed the methodology of \cite{gode1993allocative,gode1994human} to explore the role of ``zero-intelligence" machine traders in experimental markets, comparing the results from the artificial traders market with that of human traders.

-In a trading round, the traders of the DU model have to decide two things: the position, i.e., they have to choose to be sellers or buyers, and the quote, i.e., the amount they are willing to sell/buy.
+In a trading round, the traders of the DU model have to decide two things: the position, i.e., they have to choose whether to sell or buy, and the quote, i.e., the price they are willing to pay for selling or buying.
 The traders' positions are decided in each trading round by a Bernoulli variable, where the probability of being a buyer decreases in each round, so that in the last trading sessions, traders are more prone to sell.
 This last condition is called \emph{weak-foresight assumption}.
 Once decided the position, traders place orders following a weighted average between the previous period prices and a (random) value proportional to the fundamental value, which incorporates traders' confusion about the fundamental value.
 The weighting parameter is called \emph{anchoring} parameter, where a high value indicates that traders are more likely to post quotes close to the previous period prices.
 The anchoring effect captures the behavioural notion that anchoring might be relevant to explaining price-bubble shape, because it causes transaction prices to start low and subsequently rise as trade proceeds, see \cite{duffy2006asset} and \cite{baghestanian2015traders}.

-Even though its simplicity, the DU model explains some of the underlying mechanisms of price bubbles through the agent-based model approach.
+Despite its simplicity, the DU model explains some of the underlying mechanisms of price bubbles through the agent-based model approach.
 For instance, when the fundamental value of the asset decreases over time, e.g., the average dividend of the asset is positive, agents start trading the stock at a low value compared to the fundamental one due to inexperience.
 Then, traders gain confidence to create an upward trend, with a subsequent soaring of the price dynamics.
 Agents will post quotes at a high level compared to fundamental values due also to their confusion about the fundamental value of the asset.
 This confusion is incorporated in the DU model by the underlying randomness of traders' bid quotes.
 Then as the last trading rounds approach, large-scale selling orders are posted by traders since it decreases their subjectively perceived probability of being able to sell.
-This induced mechanism is modelled by DU employing the mentioned \emph{weak-foresight} assumption.
+This induced mechanism is modelled by DU employing the above mentioned \emph{weak-foresight} assumption.